DR WILLIAM MOONEY

 Cosmetic surgery garners criticism from some quarters.
 I feel those critics should walk in the shoes of some of my patients and see how it has improved their lives.

-Whether I am correcting a sporting injury or correcting a person’s feeling of self-worth, it’s an enormous responsibility and challenge.
+Whether I am correcting a sporting injury or addressing a person’s cosmetic concerns, it’s an enormous responsibility and challenge.
 It is such a great joy to be an ENT surgeon and work on reconstructing such important areas of a person’s face.

 “In the first part of your career you learn how to operate, then you learn when to operate, then you learn when not to operate.”